 We then become a new creation, having died with Christ and rose to a new life in Him (Rom 6: 3-5, 2 Cor 5:15-18).

-The fall of Adam and Eve in the Garden of Eden as told in Genesis is the literal history of God’s creation of the earth, and of Adam and Eve and the fall of man.
+The fall of Adam and Eve in the Garden of Eden as told in Genesis is the literal history of God’s creation of the earth, Adam and Eve, and the fall of man.
 The nature of man changed from one of perfection into one of sin because of Adam’s disobedience to God.
 The sin nature, along with the rebellious spirits (satan, fallen angels, demons) is what humans struggle against in this present age.
 The fall of man and the corruption of His creation is why God sent His Son, Jesus Christ to atone for sin and redeem us back to Himself.
 Jesus is the second Adam who was without sin or disobedience.
 There is no atonement for sin without the shedding of blood.
 This is why Jesus had to die on the cross.
-But He rose from the dead after three days and therefore defeated death and hell!
+But God raised Him from the dead after three days and therefore death and hell were defeated!
 When we believe in Christ by faith and repent of our sin and follow Jesus, we are made a new creature and redeemed back to God!

 (Rom 6:23, Gal 5:19-21, Col 3:5-6, 1 John 1:7-9)